SKY-ALIN/regta/docs/source/index.rst

   Use standard `timedelta` object or specially designed `Period` for highly responsible jobs.

 **Multi-Paradigm**
   Design OOP styled or functional styled jobs.
-Also, Regta provides an interface to reuse already written code by a config.

 **CLI Interface**
   Regta provides a CLI tool to start, list and create jobs by template.